 322E Andy Holt Humanities Building

-Alice-Catherine Carls, Marvin L. Downing, Donna Cooper Graves, Lonnie E. Maness, Daniel J. McDonough, J. Stanley Sieber.
+Alice-Catherine Carls, Marvin L. Downing, John A. Eisterhold, Donna Cooper Graves, K. Paul Jones, Lonnie E. Maness, Daniel J. McDonough, J. Stanley Sieber.

-The department offers majors and minors in history, international studies, and philosophy.
-It is also responsible for minors in African-American Studies and Religious Studies.
-The department's majors offer students a wide range of career opportunities that come with a liberal arts education.
+Both the history and political science majors offer students a wide range of career opportunities that come with a liberal arts education.
 The majors particularly prepare students for further education at the graduate level where they can specialize in a variety of sub-fields.
-Too, they are excellent for students interested in attending law school or seeking government employment upon graduation.
+Too, they are excellent majors for students interested in attending law school or seeking government employment upon graduation.
 Additional information on career opportunities and current careers of departmental alumni is available upon request.

 The Langdon S. Unger ScholarshipThis $100 award goes to the junior history major with the highest overall GPA and the highest history GPA based on the greatest number of history hours.
 In the case of a tie, department activities will be considered as well.

 The Bateman-Wyant History ScholarshipThis annual scholarship award is open to any history major maintaining a 3.0 average or better.
 Students will compete for the award by writing a research article based upon some aspect of U.S. history.
 The person judged by the history staff as having written the best paper will be awarded the scholarship.
 Winners will be allowed to compete for a second time.
 The amount of the award will be $250.
 Competition for the award and the deadline for submission of the completed article will be announced in the fall term of each school year.
 All articles submitted will have to comply with the style and length requirement set by the Department of History and Political Science.

 History ClubOpen to any student interested in history, regardless of major or GPA.
 Members hear speakers on history-related topics and visit area historical sites.